-In response to the growing importance of recreation, community engagement, and environmental sustainability, Council has developed a Play and Open Space Strategy.
-This strategy aims to address the diverse needs of our community by enhancing access to play and open spaces, promoting active lifestyles, and fostering social interaction while also preserving and enhancing our natural environment.
+In response to the increasing focus on recreation, community engagement, and environmental sustainability, the Council has created the Play and Open Space Strategy.
+This strategy aims to meet the community's diverse needs by improving access to play areas and open spaces, promoting active lifestyles, encouraging social interaction, and preserving our natural environment.

-Council's Play and Open Space Strategy 2024-34 incorporates guiding principles for play and open spaces, including dog parks and exercise station areas helping to inform Council's commitment to these assets and investment in future years.
+The strategy includes guiding principles for play and open spaces, such as dog parks and exercise stations, reflecting the Council's commitment to these assets and future investments.